 Lily Jones

-News Reporter & Evening News HostLily Jones is a recent graduate of Mississippi State University, with a Bachelor’s degree in Communications with a concentration in Broadcasting and Digital Journalism.
-When she's not traveling she hosts the news on Monday and Wednesday.
+News Reporter & Evening News HostLily Jones is a graduate of Mississippi State University, with a Bachelor’s degree in Communications and a concentration in Broadcasting and Digital Journalism.
+At WMSV, MSU's college radio station, Jones served as the Public Affairs and Social Media Coordinator.
+When she's not traveling she is a diligent news reporter for KDNK by day and evening news host on Monday and Wednesday

 -